nubificus/vaccel-docs/docs/vm-example.md

 dpkg -i vaccelrt-agent-0.3.0-Linux.deb
 ```

-To run the agent we use the following commands:
+To run the agent we need to set the plugin using the `VACCEL_BACKENDS` variable
+and the endpoint.
+Use the following commands:

 ```bash
 export VACCEL_BACKENDS=/usr/local/lib/libvaccel-noop.so